Reputation management: Campaigns in popular media

-Starbucks, the coffeehouse chain, also faced reputation damage in response to the arrests of two African-American men at its Philadelphia branch.
-In response to a request to use the bathroom, the branch's manager denied the two men's access since they hadn't bought anything, calling the police when they refused to leave.
-The incident sparked massive public outrage and boycotts across the country.
-SYPartners, a business reputation consultancy, was engaged to provide Starbucks leadership with advice after the incident.
-Starbucks issued an apology, which was circulated across top media publications.
-The company also initiated an anti-bias training for its 175,000 employees across 8,000 locations.
-Starbucks also changed its policy, allowing people to sit without making a purchase.
-Both men also reached a settlement with Starbucks and the city.

 In 2024, a London restaurant was review bombed by a cybercrime group to extort £10,000.
 The negative reviews brought the eatery's Google rating down to 2.3 stars from a 4.9 stars before the attack.
 Maximatic Media, an online reputation management firm, was hired to identify the origin of the malicious reviews and found that they were being generated by a botnet.
 The agency worked with Google for the removal of these fake reviews to restore the restaurant's online reputation to a 4.8-star rating.

 Examples

 Organisations attempt to manage their reputations on websites that many people visit, such as eBay, Wikipedia, and Google.
 Some of the tactics used by reputation management firms include: